Polyamory: Is it Right for Your Gay Relationship?

 For example, you might be feeling jealous because your primary partner isn’t devoting enough time to you.
 While you may feel that this is the result of them having another partner, often these jealous feelings can be easily dealt with when you practice good communication and collaboration.

 You could, for example, schedule regular date nights and spend some quality time together.
 Negotiations like these are almost always the solution to jealousy issues.

-Many people think that establishing “rules” around their partner’s behavior will help with their jealousy, but often this just serves to hamstring the freedom that polyamory promises while not helping the original problem.
+Many people think that establishing “rules” around their partner’s behaviour will help with their jealousy, but often this just serves to hamstring the freedom that polyamory promises while not helping the original problem.

-For example, you might require your primary partner let you know two days in advance whenever they’re going to be seeing a secondary partner, because you’re feeling jealous and insecure.
+For example, you might require your primary partner to let you know two days in advance whenever they’re going to be seeing a secondary partner because you’re feeling jealous and insecure.
 While this can be tempting and often seem comfortable, it’s much more helpful to continually negotiate on everyone’s boundaries.